MechMindRobotics/mecheye_csharp_samples/README.md

 There are four categoires of samples: **Basic**, **Advanced**, **Util**, and **Laser**.

-The category **Basic** contains samples that are related to basic connecting and capturing.
+- The category **Basic** contains samples that are related to basic connecting and capturing.
-The category **Advanced** contains samples that use advanced capturing tricks.
+- The category **Advanced** contains samples that use advanced capturing tricks.
-The category **Util** contains samples that get and print information and set parameters.
+- The category **Util** contains samples that get and print information and set parameters.
-The category **Laser** contains samples that can only be used on laser cameras.
+- The category **Laser** contains samples that can only be used on Mech-Eye Laser cameras.

 The samples marked with `(EmguCV)` require [Emgu.CV.runtime.windows](https://www.nuget.org/packages/Emgu.CV.runtime.windows/) to be installed via NuGet.